 Sweden is a great place to start your career, and innovative, international companies are found throughout the country.

 You can apply to extend your residence permit for up to six months to search for a job or start a company, and if you receive a job offer meeting certain conditions you can then apply for a work permit.
-For more information on requirements and how to apply for an extension or a work permit, visit the Swedish Migration Board’s website.
+For more information on requirements and how to apply for an extension or a work permit, visit the Swedish Migration Agency’s website.